 Whereas Zinacantec Tzotzil speakers virtually never gesture in this way, I gloss these signs as based on a body-relative left-right distinction, calculated from the observer's perspective looking at the photo.
 That is, if one imagined oneself as looking at the target house in question - as one is, in a sense, while looking at the photo - starting from the sister's shop, the white house would be to the left.
-Map 3 (where the image isoriented to put north at the top) shows the terrain that includes both the signer's house where the recordings took place, the location of the sister's shop and the pictured house to be described.
+Map 3 (where the image is oriented to put north at the top) shows the terrain that includes both the signer's house where the recordings took place, the location of the sister's shop and the pictured house to be described.
 The pictured house actually lies more or less west and a little north of the sister's shop (see the right hand inset on Map 3).
 The directional vectors both signers use, on the other hand, point a bit west of south (see left hand inset).
-They are thus unlike the transposed pointing gestures Tzotzil speakers routinely use, for which the vectors would have had to point more or less straight ahead from where the signers were sitting.
-Instead they appear to reflect the ego-centric perspectives of the signers as they face the original stimulus photo, according to which the house is to the left and up the street from the shop.
+They are thus unlike the transposed pointing gestures Tzotzil speakers routinely use, for which the vectors would have had to point more or less straight ahead from where the signers as they face the original stimulus photo, according to which the house is to the left and up the street from the shop.